The Comeuppance

 Scholars have puzzled over the emergence of the danse macabre at a moment in history when audiences had so little need to be “reminded” of their own mortality.
 Fourteenth-century Europeans faced not only the Black Death, but the Great Famine, the Hundred Years’ War, and widespread social violence.
 During the plague years, the average life expectancy was just 45.
 Some have suggested that, in addition to offering a warning, the danse macabre provided the comfort of laughing at death in the safe context of a performance.

 The Comeuppance offers a similar kind of comfort along with its warning.
-The miseries its elder millennials reflect on enduring before their forties—Columbine, 9/11, the Trump Administration, the overturning of Roe v.
+The miseries its elder millennials reflect on enduring before their forties—Columbine, 9/11, the first Trump Administration, the overturning of Roe v.
 Wade—are not quite medieval-level, but they are miserable enough to make large swathes of a generation feel intermittently powerless in the face of mysterious, malevolent forces.
 Jacobs-Jenkins’ characters’ best weapon against their own pain and confusion is humor.
 Like their fourteenth-century forebears, they use levity to protect themselves, but also to connect with each other.
 The Comeuppance invites its audience to join in the dance and laugh at the things that scare us the most.

 Below you’ll find resources that offer some context for the play—examples of earlier works of music, poetry, and visual art inspired by the danse macabre; an essay on artistic responses to the Black Death and the coronavirus; and several interviews with and profiles of Jacobs-Jenkins that provide a window into his process and preoccupations.